Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Giao thôngBáo Giao thông19/04/2024

-On the afternoon of April 19, Mr. Nguyen Quoc Hiep, Deputy Director of the Department of Information and Communications of Dak Lak province, signed a document requesting the leaders of the Department of Natural Resources and Environment and the Provincial Police to direct the inspection and verification of the content of the reflection of Giao thong Newspaper on "People fear riverbank erosion because sand dredging ships are close to the shore".
+On the afternoon of April 19, Mr. Nguyen Quoc Hiep, Deputy Director of the Department of Information and Communications of Dak Lak province, signed a document requesting the leaders of the Department of Natural Resources and Environment and the Provincial Police to direct the inspection and verification of the content of the reflection of Giao Thong Newspaper on "People fear riverbank erosion because of sand dredging ships close to the shore".

 Vụ dân lo sợ sạt lở bờ sông vì tàu hút cát sát bờ: Yêu cầu kiểm tra, xác minh- Ảnh 1.

-As reported by Giao Thong Newspaper, the situation of large capacity ships of Doan Chinh Nghia Joint Stock Company dredging sand close to the shore has increased the risk of landslides on the Krong Ana River (Dak Lak), washing away people's productive land.
+As reported by Giao Thong Newspaper, the situation of large capacity ships of Doan Chinh Nghia Joint Stock Company dredging sand close to the shore has increased the risk of landslides in the Krong Ana River (Dak Lak), washing away people's productive land.

-According to records, on the Krong Ana River (the section flowing through Hoa Hiep Commune, Cu Kuin District, Dak Lak), Doan Chinh Nghia sand ships with registration numbers DL-0129/VR-19058908, Doan Chinh Nghia 999; DL-0140/VR-18067036, Doan Chinh Nghia 02 and DL-0137/VR-19056840, Doan Chinh Nghia 05 continuously docked to pump sand to the staging area.
+According to records, on the Krong Ana River (the section flowing through Hoa Hiep Commune, Cu Kuin District, Dak Lak), Doan Chinh Nghia sand ships with registration numbers DL-0129/VR-19058908, Doan Chinh Nghia 999; DL-0140/VR-18067036, Doan Chinh Nghia 02 and DL-0137/VR-19056840, Doan Chinh Nghia 05 continuously docked to pump sand to the gathering area.

 After pumping out all the sand in the hold, the workers turned the ship around and followed the current towards Lak district to continue mining sand.